Europe Bucket List - Iconic Travel Experiences

 23. Take a selfie with the Leaning Tower of Pisa, Italy

 Who can resist the temptation of taking a selfie with the iconic Leaning Tower of Pisa?
-Or (however cliché it may look) a picture of yourself pretending to hold the leaning tower?
+Or (however, cliché it may look) a picture of yourself pretending to hold the leaning tower?
 You may not get a chance to visit the popular landmark again, so grab your chance now.

 24. Take a cruise to see the breathtaking Fjords of Norway

-Undoubtedly, one of the most beautiful places to visit in the world, the Fjords of Norway offers breathtaking views and endless hiking trails.
+Undoubtedly, one of the most beautiful places to visit in the world, the Fjords of Norway offer breathtaking views and endless hiking trails.
 As you cruise inside a narrow fjord, you are surrounded by steep cliffs from all sides and the whole experience is truly unparalleled.
 Don’t miss Naeroyfjord & Geirangerfjord (UNESCO World Heritage Site).

 25. Visit Stonehenge in England

 If you are interested in prehistoric history you cannot miss Stonehenge.
 Built 5000 years ago, the megalithic consists of 100 huge upright rocks arranged in a haphazard circle.
 The mysterious monument has intrigued historians and visitors for thousands of years.
-Stonehenge’s significance and the mode of construction is still a question mark. ,
+Stonehenge’s significance and the mode of construction are still a question mark. ,